thefrosty/the-one/readme.md

 The One is a fork of [Valerie](https://github.com/thefrosty/valerie) which is no longer online (but still accessible via my forked copy) by Tung Do.

-THe One is now build on [Hybrid Core](https://github.com/justintadlock/hybrid-core)
+The One Theme is now built with [Hybrid Core](https://github.com/justintadlock/hybrid-core) at its core.

 [View all features](http://theonetheme.com/) // [Live theme demo](http://theonetheme.com/demo/)

 ## Minimum Requirements

-WordPress: 4.3
-PHP: 5.5
+WordPress: 4.3 | PHP: 5.5

 ## Theme Support